 (b) take into consideration any recommendations made by the Coordinator as to those pricing methods or prices.

+[Regulation 17 amended in Gazette 31 Mar 2006 p.
+1338-9.]

 18. Charges

-(1) The charges that a user must pay Western Power for access services under an access agreement are calculated in accordance with the access agreement and the fees used in calculating those charges are determined in accordance with the access agreement.
+(1) The charges that a user must pay a corporation for access services under an access agreement are calculated in accordance with the access agreement and the fees used in calculating those charges are determined in accordance with the access agreement.

-(2) If, as a result of an imposition of a tax or an increase in the amount of a tax or the passing of a new law or an amendment to an existing law after the date of an access agreement, there is any increase in the cost to Western Power of providing the access services under the access agreement which was not contemplated at the time the access agreement was entered into, then the user must pay Western Power such additional amounts as are necessary to compensate Western Power for the increased cost.
+(2) If, as a result of an imposition of a tax or an increase in the amount of a tax or the passing of a new law or an amendment to an existing law after the date of an access agreement, there is any increase in the cost to a corporation of providing the access services under the access agreement which was not contemplated at the time the access agreement was entered into, then the user must pay the corporation such additional amounts as are necessary to compensate the corporation for the increased cost.

+[Regulation 18 amended in Gazette 31 Mar 2006 p.
+1338-40.]

 Part 4 — Balancing

 19. Standby arrangements